svisser/crossword/README.md

     for number, clue in puzzle.clues.down():
         print(number, clue)

-You can use the following attributes as dictionaries (e.g., convert to JSON):
+You can use the following attributes as dictionaries (e.g., for conversion to JSON):

     puzzle.data (the cells, clues and metadata in one dictionary) puzzle.clues